 Fact-ledger — verbatim cross-turn recall

-How Webbee remembers exact tool results across the last 5 turns without any extension API — the anti-fabrication surface under every classifier prompt.
+Fact-ledger — verbatim cross-turn recall of exact tool results across the last 5 turns, no extension API; the anti-fabrication surface under the classifier.

 The essence

-The fact-ledger is the web-kernel's verbatim cross-turn recall surface.
-It stores the exact JSON-serialised ActionResult.data returned by every successful tool call and replays the most recent five turns of those facts into the intent classifier's prompt on every subsequent chat turn.
-Your extension writes nothing to the fact-ledger directly — the kernel's session-memory producer populates it automatically after each successful dispatch.
-There is no @ext.fact_ledger decorator, no ctx.fact_ledger accessor.
-Your only contract is to return clean, structured data inside ActionResult.data, and the kernel takes care of the rest.
+The fact-ledger is the platform's verbatim cross-turn recall surface.
+It stores the exact JSON-serialised ActionResult.data returned by every successful tool call and replays the most recent five turns of those facts to the intent classifier on every subsequent chat turn.
+Your extension writes nothing to the fact-ledger directly — the platform populates it automatically after each successful tool call.
+There is no fact-ledger decorator and no fact-ledger accessor on the context object.
+Your only contract is to return clean, structured data inside ActionResult.data, and the platform takes care of the rest.

 Do not use the fact-ledger as persistent state — it is bounded to the last five turns; use ctx.store for longer-lived data.
-Do not rely on ActionResult.summary as the recall surface — the producer reads .data (structured payload), not the human-readable prose summary.
+Do not rely on ActionResult.summary as the recall surface — the platform records .data (the structured payload), not the human-readable prose summary.

 Why it exists